-Following the national BSI recommendations, key lengths below 1976 bit are not included in the certificate.
-The EC library is used to provide a high level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks.
+The EC library, regardless of the version chosen, is used to provide a high level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 In addition, the EC library provides an additional function for calculating primitive elliptic curve operations like ECC Add and ECC Double.
-EC curves over prime field Fp, as well as over GF(2n) finite field are supported too.
+EC curves over prime field Fp, as well as over $GF(2^n)$ finite field are supported too.
 Note that the according user guidance the Elliptic Curve cryptographic functions are abbreviated using ECC.

 The EC library is delivered as object code and in this way integrated in the user software.

-The certification covers the standard Brainpool [16] and NIST [24] Elliptic Curves with key lengths of 224, 233, 256, 283, 320, 384, 409, 512 and 521 Bits.
+The certification covers the standard Brainpool [19] and NIST [26] Elliptic Curves with key lengths of 224, 233, 256, 283, 320, 384, 409, 512 and 521 Bits.
 The definition of the key lengths follows the national AIS32 regulation regarding the 100 bit security level by the BSI.
 The former 80 bit level is achieved by the key lengths of 160, 163, and 192 Bits.